 Many clinical trials continue to test different forms of gene therapy for mesothelioma.
 For pleural mesothelioma patients, which is the most common form of the cancer, studies have found success using gene therapy to create an anti-tumor effect through targeting the mesothelioma-associated defective genes.
 For many cancers, including pleural mesothelioma, researchers have noted a defect in the p53 gene, which codes a protein responsible for regulating normal cell function.
 Without a properly functioning p53 gene pathway, the cancer cells become immune to apoptotic cell death.
 One preclinical trial used an adenovirus vector to revive the p53 pathway and achieve apoptosis of the cancers cells, which resulted in tumor regression.
 Additionally, this favorable result was achieved on patient populations that may be ineligible for other treatment modalities, such as elderly patients and those with pleural effusions, which typically indicate a later stage of disease.

-The Novartis-made CAR-T drug, Kymriah, has also been used to treat mesothelioma patients.
-The drug is the first gene therapy medication to receive FDA approval for select cancers, including pediatric and young adult acute lymphoblastic leukemia.
+CAR-T cell therapy has also been used to treat mesothelioma patients.
+The form of treatment is the first gene therapy medication to receive FDA approval for select cancers, including pediatric and young adult acute lymphoblastic leukemia.
 The drug is currently in a phase 1 trial to test its efficacy in treating mesothelioma.
-This gene therapy approach uses the body’s immune system, like an immunotherapy drug.
-Kymriah uses a patient’s own cells (T-cells, a type of white blood cell) to attack the cancer cells.
+This gene therapy approach uses the body’s immune system, like an immunotherapy drug, as the patient’s own cells (T-cells, a type of white blood cell) to attack the cancer cells after they have been genetically modified to identify cells that have mesothelioma marker proteins, such as mesothelin.
 The trial is too early for conclusive results, but the combination of two emerging treatments, gene therapy and immunotherapy, is promising for mesothelioma patients in need of viable treatment options.

 Eligibility for Mesothelioma Gene Therapy